evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ...
 ```

 In fact, because JSON does not allow unescaped newlines, we can safely use  `'\n'` as a message separator in the input/output stream of the socket.

-- In order to *send* a message, a *client*:
+Then, in order to *send* a message, a *client*:
-  - serializes a message into JSON
+  - serializes the message into JSON
   - it concatenates a newline character at the end of the payload
   - it writes the message to its outgoing stream

-- In order to *receive* a message, a *client*:
+In order to *receive* a message, a *client*:
   - buffers the bytes in its input stream, until a newline is encountered;
   - when a newline is found, bytes that have been buffered up to that point *are* a serialized message
   - thus, the client may deserialize the buffer and display the result message

-A *server*, similarly:
+A *server*, similarly, to broadcast messages:
-- the server buffers the bytes in its input stream, until a newline is encountered
+- buffers the bytes in its input stream, until a newline is encountered
-- when a newline is found, bytes that have been buffered up to that point *are* a serialized message
+- when a newline is found, the bytes that have been buffered up to that point *are* a serialized message
-- each token (message) is immediately re-broadcast to all the connected clients
+- each serialized message is immediately re-broadcast to all the connected clients

-In a real-world implementation the input should be at least parsed and validated, but we will skip it here for simplicity.
+In a real-world implementation, the input should be at least parsed and validated, but we will skip it here for simplicity.

 ## Sockets

-We will handle socket connection using the [Java NIO `AsyncServerSocketChannel` and `AsyncSocketChannel`][asyncsocket].
+We will handle socket connections using the [Java NIO `AsyncServerSocketChannel` and `AsyncSocketChannel`][asyncsocket].

-The original version of this blog post used [`java.net`'s `ServerSocket` and `Socket`][socket], which is a *blocking* API, which will take over the underlying thread of the pool: while it is still usable, it requires more boilerplate, and it is not a great companion to the actor programming model.
+The original version of this blog post used [`java.net`'s `ServerSocket` and `Socket`][socket]: these are *blocking* APIs, so they would take over the underlying thread of the pool.
+While they are usable, they require more boilerplate, and they do not make a great companion to the actor programming model.
 In the future (heh, *`Future`s*, get it?) we may have better luck using blocking APIs on top of [Project Loom][loom]: then all threads will be "virtual threads".
 But in the meantime we will have to make do.

 The full story is that about one week ago I was finished polishing this blog post.
 Then I let my friend [Andrea][andrea] read it, and he basically rewrote the example from scratch using `Java NIO`.
 Indeed, the result is way simpler, but I am now here rewriting the entire blog post.
 Gee, thanks, I guess.

-Jokes aside, [NIO APIs][asyncsocket] plays much better and allowed to get rid of most boilerplate.
-However, they were developed before Java 8, so a lot of goodies such as lambdas and `CompletableFuture`s were still not available; it is thus a bit clunky to use.
-For your convenience, and in order not to burden too much the description, we have prepared a tiny library that you can import in your code, that wraps the callback-based APIs in `AsyncServerSocketChannel` and `AsyncSocketChannel`, into APIs that return a `CompletableFuture`.
+Jokes aside, [NIO APIs][asyncsocket] plays much better with the actor runtime, and it allowed to get rid of most of the boilerplate.
+However, these APIs were largely developed before Java 8, so a lot of goodies such as lambdas and `CompletableFuture`s were still not available; they are thus a bit clunky to use.
+For your convenience, and in order not to burden too much this article, we have prepared a tiny library that you can import in your code, that wraps the callback-based APIs in `AsyncServerSocketChannel` and `AsyncSocketChannel`, into APIs that return a `CompletableFuture`.

 It was designed so that you can use it from a JBang script by adding the directives: